Efreak/AI_Horde_Discord/README.md

 - interrogate accepts a URL so you don't have to download and reupload a file that you saw in discord (interrogate currently doesn't work at all as of this writing, so not much point in this)
 - doesn't require a reward. make a party in a server and pay for generations with 0 reward without sending people messages regarding horde accounts or requiring them to trust the bot with their API key.
 - karras has been merged into the samplers list to free up a subcommand.
 See TODOs (more subcommands will be merged)
+- advanced_generate command has a nsfw option.
+NSFW can only be generated if it's enabled in the config (user_restrictions) and the channel is marked as nsfw. generate command will be similarly restricted eventually.

 ### TODO: